BigRoomStudios/DeployBundle/README.md

 git based deployment for BRS symfony projects

-usage:

-deploys to the "prod" environment of the current app:
+deploy to the "prod" environment of the current app:

     app/console deploy

-deploys to the production site and updates the prod cache:
+deploy to the production site then update the "prod" environment:

     app/console deploy prod

 configuration example: